What Are The Top 7 Usability Testing Methods?

 6. Card Sorting

 Card sorting is one of the excellent methods for prioritizing content and features in the user interface.
-This technique is comparatively simple as all we need to do place concepts on cards, and test participants should be allowed to manipulate the cards into groups and categories.
-As soon as do participants sort the cards, a moderator should be asked to explain their logic.
+This technique is comparatively simple as all we need to do is place concepts on cards, and test participants should be allowed to manipulate the cards into groups and categories.
+As soon as participants sort the cards, a moderator should be asked to explain their logic.

-- When to use
+• When to use

 7. Session Recording

-Session recording is a user testing methods of recording the actions that are real but anonymized as users take while interacting with the website will stop the data collected during session recording helps in understanding what features are most interesting for the users via heat map analysis and what the users face interaction problems while they interact with our product.
+Session recording is a user testing method of recording the actions that are real but anonymized as users take while interacting with the website will stop the data collected during session recording helps in understanding what features are most interesting for the users via heat map analysis and what the users face interaction problems while they interact with our product.

-- When to use
+• When to use

-- What to remember
+• What to remember

-For conducting the session recording, we must use a special tool such as hotjar for the purpose.
+For conducting the session recording, we must use a special tool such as Hotjar for the purpose.

-Also Read: Benefits Of Usability Testing
+Benefits Of Usability Testing

 Our Popular Articles